data-mechanics/course-2016-spr-proj/mjclawar_rarshad/README.md

 Running the package
 -------------------
-Run setup.py in the base directory
+- Create a file named auth.json in the base directory with fields
+    - "api_token": A Socrata API token
+    - "username": The username with access to the collections
+    - "pass": The password associated with the username with access to the collections

+- Run `setup.py auth.json`

 Data Sets